 - Interstitial cystitis

-Painful testes can also be associated with chronic pelvic pain syndrome (CPPS), which is discussed in a previous blog by our awesome Occupational Therapist, Nancy.
+Painful testes can also be associated with chronic pelvic pain syndrome (CPPS), which is discussed in a previous blog post here.
 Approximately 50% of men with CPPS, chronic prostatitis or male pelvic pain will also say they have chronic orchialgia.